Easy blueberry cobbler is made with juicy blueberries and a buttery golden topping for a simple homemade dessert that’s perfect all summer long.

 1. Too much liquid in the fruit filling.
 Be sure to add the flour to the filling mixture to help thicken the liquid.

 Watch the cooking time.
-If the undercooked cobbler, the topping can be soggy instead of crispy.
+If the cobbler is undercooked, the topping can be soggy instead of crispy.

 2. Be sure to stir the filling ingredients together thoroughly.
-If there are flour pockets in the mixture, that can result in a soggy cobbler.
+If there are pockets of flour in the mixture, it can result in a soggy cobbler.

 3. Resist the urge to add extra fruit.
 Too much fruit can make the filling too liquidy.